bonafernando/ruby_lambda_rest_client/function/README.md

 # Rest client ruby lambda

-Fisrt you'll need to install the rest client gem on the vendor path:
+First you'll need to install the rest client gem on the vendor path:

 `./bundle.sh` or `bundle install --path vendor/bundle`